Man arrested on suspicion of murder of nine-year-old Olivia Pratt-Korbel

 He is currently in custody being questioned by detectives.

-Olivia’s family paid tribute to her, describing her as “unique, chatty, nosey little girl who broke the mould when she was born”.
+Olivia’s family have paid tribute to her, describing her as a “unique, chatty, nosey little girl who broke the mould when she was born”.

 They added: “Although her life was short, her personality certainly wasn’t and she lived it to the most she could, and would blow people away with her wit and kindness.”

-The family had urged people to “do the right thing” and said: “If anyone knows anything, now is the time to speak up.
+The family have urged people to “do the right thing”, and said: “If anyone knows anything, now is the time to speak up.
 It is not about being a ‘snitch’ or a ‘grass’, it is about finding out who took our baby away from us.”

 Convicted burglar Joseph Nee, 35, from the Dovecot area of Liverpool, has been named as the intended target of the shooting.